 Search & Book

-We have not been able to locate fare rules for this offer.
-We recommend using our availability calendar at the top or browsing Google Flights to find suiting flight dates.
+According to the fare rules, your trip needs to include a Sunday.
+We recommend using our availability calendar at the top or browsing Google Flights to find suitable flight dates.
 Booking directly via British Airways is the safest bet in case anything goes wrong.
-Our flight search shows you what online travel agencies have to offer.

 Why is booking with an airline better than with an online travel agency?